hotchpotch/ncd_classifier/README.md

-# NPC Classifier
+# NCD Classifier

-NPC Classifier is a Python library that implements the method proposed in the paper ["Low-Resource" Text Classification: A Parameter-Free Classification Method with Compressors"](https://aclanthology.org/2023.findings-acl.426/).
+NCD Classifier is a Python library that implements the method proposed in the paper ["Low-Resource" Text Classification: A Parameter-Free Classification Method with Compressors"](https://aclanthology.org/2023.findings-acl.426/).
 This method is a non-parametric alternative to deep neural networks for text classification, using a combination of a simple compressor like gzip with a k-nearest-neighbor classifier.
 It is easy to use, lightweight, and does not require any training parameters, making it suitable for low-resource languages and few-shot settings.

 This code was implemented with reference to [https://github.com/bazingagin/npc_gzip](https://github.com/bazingagin/npc_gzip).